correlllab/vision_pipeline/README.md

 # VisionPipeline
 This is a work in progress repo that holds a probabilistic vision pipeline
 ## Starting the camera topics
-to start the camera topics ssh into your robot where the realsense are connected and create a vision pipleine workspace
+To start the camera topics ssh into your robot where the realsense are connected and create a vision pipleine workspace
 ```
 user@robot mkdir ~/vp_ws/
 user@robot mkdir ~/vp_ws/src